tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 fifty-one thousand six hundred fifteen.

-That is indeed the maximum possible value of 64 bit unsigned integers, available as datatype uint64_t in C or u64 in Rust.
-We can easily surpass this with floating point numbers.
-The 64-bit double [floating point format](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) has a largest (finite) representable value of
+That is indeed the maximum possible value of 64 bit unsigned integers, available as datatype uint64\_t in C or u64 in Rust.
+Floating point numbers can represent much larger values courtesy of their base 2 exponent.
+The 64-bit double [floating
+point format](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) has a largest (finite) representable value of
 2<sup>1024</sup>(1-2<sup>-53</sup>) ~ 1.8\*10<sup>308</sup>.